jpcsp/jpcsp/documents/README.txt

 - Patch files:
-To avoid repeatedly editing the Compatibility settings each time you want to play a different game you can save them in a patch file that will get automatically loaded with the game.
-Patch files go in the patches directory and are named after the game's Disc ID.
+To avoid repeatedly editing the settings each time you want to play a different game you can save them in a patch file that will get automatically loaded with the game.
+Patch files go in the "patches" directory and are named after the game's Disc ID.

 Please note when a game is using a patch file all compatibility settings in the user interface will be overridden regardless of their state.

+- Media Engine:
+NOTE: Currently, only supported in 32-bit Windows.
+The "Media Engine" can be enabled under "Options" > "Configuration" > "Misc".
+You also need to unpack a folder called ffmpeg-natives.7z located under lib > windows-x86.
+This allows JPCSP to use the FFMPEG's wrapper Xuggler to decode and playback ingame videos (instead of faked MPEG data) and audio (ATRAC3 only, ATRAC3+ is not supported yet).

+- Debug Tools (under "Debug" > "Tools"):
+* Logger:
+The logger is a tool that can be enabled under "Debug" > "Tools" > "Logger" > "Show Logger".
+This opens an additional window that keeps track of the internal functioning of the current application in the log4j style.
+With this tool you can check which syscalls are called by the application, which code blocks are being compiled by the compiler and so on.

+You can also customize it's usage by going to "Debug" > "Tools" > "Logger" > "Customize...".
+There you can specify general settings like opening this window at startup, preview the current log4j settings' file (LogSettings.xml), output the logging information into one file (formatted HTML or plain TXT) or several splitted files and even change the logging method in use (GPU log only, for example).

+Note: After these modifications are applied, you must press the "Generate new settings file" button to update the external log settings' file.
+The changes in "Settings" and "Advanced" tabs are not saved by the emulator so the user can easily regenerate the original file.

-- Debugger:
+* Debugger:
 The debugger allows you to view the disassembly, place, export and import breakpoints, step through instructions and override the program counter.
 The contents of the GPR and FPR are present in the side bar.